GrabNetworks/grabpress/src/README.txt

 Contributors: grabmedia
 Tags: video, grab, autoposter, grab press, grab media, grab-media, grab networks, video catalog, media, video feed, video player, video content, professional video, ad revenue
 Requires at least: 3.0.1
-Tested up to: 3.4.2
+Tested up to: 3.5
-Stable tag: 2.0.4
+Stable tag: 2.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Configure Grab's AutoPoster software to deliver fresh video direct to your Blog.

 == Description ==

-**NOTICE: WordPress 3.5 is NOT supported at this time**

 GrabPress from Grab Media is the solution for publishers on the Wordpress platform using video to drive engagement and revenue on their sites.
 It allows website editors to publish high quality video content within their Wordpress sites.
 The integration of the Grab Media video catalog with your content management system via the GrabPress plug-in enables all assets of the content catalog-including the video titles, descriptions, keywords, and preview images to be published along with the video content, or to be leveraged in content promotional themes and widgets.